-Krongard even said that, “It might be that people who are already viewing the world as a fearful, scary place are drawn to these types of programs.”
+Krongard even said that “It might be that people who are already viewing the world as a fearful, scary place are drawn to these types of programs.”

-Another person who commented on this, Barrie Gunter, a professor at University of Leicester in media, explained how the nature of content also needs to be given attention to and not just the total of what people watch.
+Another person who commented on this, Barrie Gunter, a professor at the University of Leicester in media, explained how the nature of content also needs to be given attention to and not just the total of what people watch.

-He said that, “You might watch a crime drama, then it’d be followed by a sitcom, then that might be followed by a documentary.
+He said that “You might watch a crime drama, then it’d be followed by a sitcom, then that might be followed by a documentary.
 The social messages being provided by those programmes might be different.”

 Researches have also advised how people can trying binge-watching some other show and see if that again shifts their worldview.

 Krongrad has also suggested that viewers should question if they think that people are scared of the world around them after watching such shows: